happybeing/dweb/dweb-cli/README.md

 That's a long list for a one-person project so each area is available for others to contribute to, so if a feature is not implemented yet and you want it faster you might be able to make that happen!
 See 'Contributing' below.

 Features already available in `awe` will arrive quickly once the infrastructure is in place and the relevant functionality has been incorporated in **dweb-lib**.
 That includes website publishing/viewing and file upload/download which are nearly or fully complete already (in `awe`)

+## Origins
+The dweb command line app and library are the next stage of an earlier demo project called [awe](https://github.com/happybeing/awe) which also publishes websites on Autonomi, but includes a crude browser in the app. `dweb` and `awe` both use the dweb Rust library, so can view websites and data published by each other.
+Both support versioning, which means that every version of your data or website will be accessible as you publish updates.

 ## Contributing
 Contributions under the AGPL3.0 license are welcome and any contributions or PRs submitted will be assumed to be offered under that license unless clearly and prominently specified otherwise.